mybackpacc-byte/qacademy-beta/README.md

 - Date stamps on Close and Release Results blocks
 - IMMEDIATE policy sets `results_published_at` on publish
 - AFTER_CLOSE policy sets `results_published_at` on close
+- **Locked for Teachers when exam belongs to a sitting** — clear message shown
+- **Always fully functional for School Admin**
+- **Gate enforcement for Admin** — Publish blocked if QUESTIONS gate not approved; Release Results blocked if GRADING or RESULTS gate not approved; Close always free

 ### Access Pane — COMPLETE
 - Assign students to an exam by class, by course, or individually